beatrizzoliveira/SQL---Ecommerce-Analysis/README.md

 ## Project Structure

 - ReadMe
-- Results
+- Kmages of all results
-- SQL Queries
+- Ecommerce analysis.sql